Let’s start with general arguments in favour and against music streaming. The pros and cons of music streaming:

 Good News: gigmit Does It for You

-In the near future, gigmit will supplement and provide all information relevant for booking from music streaming with social media data.
-The first prototype will be released in 2019.
+With the new gigmit FAN INSIGHTS, gigmit will supplement and provide all information relevant for booking from music streaming with social media data – on every gigmit artist page at a glance.
 We want to diversify the industry, refresh festival line-ups and feed the creative gut feeling of the bookers with economic-relevant knowledge.
-The gigmit project LASER is supported by the European Union for the development of an algorithm that makes sustainable booking easier.
+For this unprecedented insight into the market value and the potential of a live act we got support by the European Union to make sustainable booking easier.

 Artist Conclusion: Streaming Data Support Your Booking